SqueakJS is an HTML5 runtime engine for Squeak Smalltalk written in pure JavaScript by Vanessa Freudenberg.

 Use drag-and-drop to run a Squeak image from your machine: drop the image (perhaps together with a changes and sources file) into this page.

-All images and related files are stored persistently in a database inside your browser.
 The box below shows the files that are currently in your database.
-Inside Squeak, you can use a FileList to manage them.
+Inside Squeak, you can use a FileList

 Drop Squeak images and other files here, or